 Co-Occurring Disorder: The Connection Between Mental Health and Detox

 Mental health and addiction are deeply interconnected, making detox a more complex process for those struggling with co-occurring mental health disorders.
-This is known as co-occurring disorder, where both conditions feed into one another.
+This is known as a co-occurring disorder, where both conditions feed into one another.
 Substance abuse may develop as a way to self-medicate mental health symptoms, while prolonged drug use can worsen or even trigger psychiatric disorders.

 During detox, the sudden absence of drugs or alcohol can intensify underlying mental health issues, leading to heightened anxiety, mood swings, or even suicidal thoughts.
 Additionally, unresolved trauma and chronic stress can make withdrawal symptoms feel more overwhelming, increasing the risk of relapse.